kostas2370/Clipy/README.md

   11.video(get_clips=True,title="default",amt=20,music=False,music_selection="default",game=False,intro=True,outro=True,serie="Random Compilation",api=False))

+Also you will need to get a client id and client_secret_id from twitch and insert them in twitch_fuction files (line : 76 and line :89)
+You will need to add ffmpeg in your path
+Lastly , you will need to put Selenium path in twitch_funcs (line 26)

-  Because program is still in process , contact me in kostas2372@gmail.com
+  For questions,contact me in kostas2372@gmail.com